Vermont Abortion Laws

 Who May Perform an Abortion in Vermont?

-Vermont is one of only a very few states that allow abortions to be performed by non-physicians (physician assistants, nurse practitioners, and nurse mid-wives).
-The only statute that pertains to abortion in Vermont is a requirement that each "induced termination of pregnancy" be reported to the Vermont Department of Health within seven (7) days, for the purposes of data collection.
+Vermont is one of the few states that allow abortions to be performed by non-physicians (physician assistants, nurse practitioners, and nurse midwives).
+The only statute that pertains to abortion in Vermont is a requirement that each "induced termination of pregnancy" be reported to the Vermont Department of Health within seven days, for the purposes of data collection.

 The basic provisions of Vermont's abortion laws are listed in the following chart.
 See FindLaw's Reproductive Rights section for additional articles and resources.